160904160805/File-Analyzer-flask/README.md

-# ⚡ Cyber-Themed File Data Analyzer
+# ⚡ File Data Analyzer

 > 🚀 A smart Flask-based web app that analyzes uploaded files (Excel, PDF, and Text) — generating instant summaries, insights, and missing value heatmaps in a clean cyber-style dashboard.